ZHCSP28B July 2021 – October 2022 SN74HCS244

-This device includes balanced CMOS 3-State outputs.
-The three states that these outputs can be in are driving high, driving low, and high impedance.
-The term "balanced" indicates that the device can sink and source similar currents.
-The drive capability of this device may create fast edges into light loads so routing and load conditions should be considered to prevent ringing.
+This device includes balanced CMOS 3-state outputs.
+Driving high, driving low, and high impedance are the three states that these outputs can be in.
+The term balanced indicates that the device can sink and source similar currents.
+The drive capability of this device may create fast edges into light loads, so routing and load conditions should be considered to prevent ringing.
 Additionally, the outputs of this device are capable of driving larger currents than the device can sustain without being damaged.
 It is important for the output power of the device to be limited to avoid damage due to overcurrent.
 The electrical and thermal limits defined in the Absolute Maximum Ratings must be followed at all times.

 Unused 3-state CMOS outputs should be left disconnected.